dassujan/adda247-foundation-batches/Champion-Fusion-Reasoning-Batch.md

 I is placed second to the left of U. Two stickers are placed between U and T. T is placed immediate left of R and vice versa.
 Not more than one sticker is placed between U and R, when counted from the right of R. E is placed second to the left of O and vice versa.
 The number of stickers placed between E and T is one more than the number placed between I and S, when counted from the left of both I and T. As many stickers are placed between S and C as between C and N.

 THANK YOU Champions!!

+## 011. Seating Arrangement Lecture – 11 (Linear - FIX Direction)

+Single Straight Line - FIX Direction

+Directions (171-175):
+Seven persons D, G, H, K, L, N, and P are sitting in a row facing towards the north direction, not necessarily in the same order.
+- P is not sitting immediately next to H.
+- Three persons are sitting between L and K.
+- L is sitting immediately next to G at one end.
+- H is not sitting immediately next to K.
+- G is sitting fifth to the left of N.

+Directions (176-180):
+Eight persons—J, K, L, M, N, O, P, and Q—are sitting in a linear row facing north, not necessarily in the same order.
+- One person is sitting between J and K.
+- Q is sitting second to the right of P.
+- The number of persons sitting between P and L is equal to the number of persons sitting between K and O when counted from the right of L and the left of O.
+- Neither P nor M is sitting at the end of the row.
+- N is sitting third to the left of K.
+- M is not an immediate neighbor of N.
+- O is not an immediate neighbor of J.
+- Q is an immediate neighbor of M.

+Directions (181-185):
+Ten persons—P, Q, R, S, T, U, V, W, X, and Y—are sitting in a linear row.
+Persons sitting on alternate seats face the same direction.
+- Q is sitting immediately to the left of W.
+- Three persons are sitting between Q and X.
+- Y is sitting third to the right of T.
+- Y is not sitting at the end of the row.
+- S is sitting second to the left of U.
+- V is facing the north direction.
+- U is sitting third to the right of R.
+- X is sitting second to the left of P.
+- S is sitting at the end of the row.

+Directions (186-190):
+Ten people—J, K, L, M, N, O, P, Q, R, and S—are sitting in a straight line, but not necessarily in the same order.
+All of them are facing towards the south direction.
+- Only one person sits between N and P.
+- R sits immediately to the right of M.
+- Two persons sit between L and J.
+- At most, two persons sit to the right of K.
+- The number of persons sitting to the left of K is the same as the number of persons sitting to the right of L.
+- O sits immediately to the left of L.
+- The number of persons sitting to the right of N is one more than the number of persons sitting to the left of N.
+- S sits to the right of Q.

+THANK YOU, CHAMPIONS!!